 Alternative Break Programs

-Each Alternative Break trip will have between 8 and 15 participants, 2 student Team Leaders and 2 Staff Advisors.
-The cost for the trips range from $250 up to $1600 depending on the trip and the flight costs.
-Students will have their flights booked together and will travel as a group to their specified destination with the Staff Advisors.
+Each Alternative Break trip will have between 8 and 15 participants, 2 student Team Leaders and 2 Staff Advisers.
+The cost for the trips range widely depending on the trip and the transportation costs.
+Students will travel as a group to their specified destination with the Staff Advisers.

 Participants of this trip will travel to the Louisiana wetlands to discover the beauty of the bayou and the rich and vibrant culture of those that call it home.
 The group will learn about the cultural and ecological history of southern Louisiana and complete community service projects that will increase the long-term sustainability of this important region.
-(Estimated Trip Cost - $800)
+(Estimated Trip Cost for Students - $900)

-Working with Outreach360, students will help teach English to the kids in Santiago, DR. Students will live out Outreach 360's vision (to transform the world in which every child is able to pursue a college degree or to be gainfully employed upon reaching adulthood, enabling them to live a life of choice) while learning about the history of the Dominican Republic, exploring the culture and discussing what it really means to "make change" happen in a community.
-(Estimated Trip Cost - $1500)
+Working with Outreach360, students will help teach English to the kids in Santiago, DR. Students will live out Outreach 360's vision (to transform the world in which every child is able to pursue a college degree or to be gainfully employed upon reaching adulthood, enabling them to live a life of choice) while learning about the history of the Dominican Republic, exploring the culture and discuss what it really means to "make change" happen in a community.
+(Estimated Trip Cost for Students- $1600)